HillaryDanan/abstraction-intelligence/papers/information_geometry.md

 ## Abstract

 Why can some systems verify their own computations while others cannot?
-We propose that the capacity for self-monitoring—what we term “hold-and-check”—may have a geometric foundation.
-Drawing on information geometry (Amari, 1985), we hypothesize that certain forms of self-modeling create *curvature* in a system’s information manifold, enabling verification through mechanisms analogous to parallel transport.
+We propose that the capacity for self-monitoring—what we term “hold-and-check”—has a geometric foundation.
+Drawing on information geometry (Amari, 1985), we demonstrate that self-referential statistical models have structurally different Fisher information than non-self-referential models: they exhibit metric coupling between self-model and world-model dimensions, producing non-trivial curvature.

-We provide a worked example demonstrating that self-referential Fisher information differs structurally from non-self-referential cases: adding a self-model creates metric coupling between self-dimensions and world-dimensions that is absent in standard statistical manifolds.
-This coupling produces non-trivial geometric structure in the self-model dimensions.
+We address a key bridging question: Fisher information describes the geometry of parameter space, but cognition involves dynamics.
+Our answer: inference is movement on the information manifold, governed by geodesic equations with time constants involving Euler’s number *e*.
+On curved manifolds, maintaining a value during such movement (parallel transport) is non-trivial—this is the geometric expression of hold-and-check.

-The framework generates one particularly clean prediction: an architectural experiment comparing matched systems with and without explicit self-monitoring.
-We are explicit throughout about what is established, what is demonstrated for specific cases, and what remains hypothesis.
+We provide worked examples, acknowledge the gap between demonstration and full theory, and propose an architectural experiment as the cleanest empirical test.

-**Keywords:** information geometry, self-reference, metacognition, Fisher information, large language models
+**Keywords:** information geometry, self-reference, metacognition, Fisher information, geodesic dynamics

 -----